acarapetis/shroudstone/README.md

 ## Notes

-- Shroudstone can currently only rename 1v1 ladder games - this is because it relies on the Stormgate World API to fetch most of its information.
 - Stormgate names your replays using your local time.
 After renaming, the times will be in the UTC timezone, as on the Stormgate World leaderboard.
 - Your settings are saved in %LOCALAPPDATA%/shroudstone/config.json on Windows